Gravitational waves from the early universe

 \subsection{The gravitational wave background}

+Shortly, we can define the stochastic gravitational wave background (SGWB) as the composition of gravitational waves with different wavelengths, amplitudes, and phases, possibly emitted by astrophysical populations and cosmological sources.
+If these waves are emitted with a certain frequency and with comparable amplitude, we are not able to tell where such waves are individually coming from, and the signals sum incoherently to produce a stochastic background.
+The term “stochastic” refers to the fact that this background can seem like a random process and, therefore, can only be studied in terms of its statistical properties.
+The waves cannot be individually resolved by a detector, and, as a function of time, the background behaves like useless random noise.
+Interestingly, however, when we look at the spectral information (for instance, the dependence of the background on the frequency), we may start seeing non-trivial pieces of information, potentially telling something about the source(s) \cite{Taylor:2021yjx}.

-Stochastic gravitational wave backgrounds (SGWBs) are defined as the superposition of gravitational waves with different wave numbers $\vec{k}$ (both in magnitude and direction).
-They can have astrophysical or cosmological origins and typically are isotropic, unpolarized, and Gaussian.\footnote{From astrophysical sources, this follows from the central limit theorem \cite{Allen:1997ad}.
-For cosmological sources, this statement is model-dependent.} It is then very similar to the cosmic microwave background (CMB) from the electromagnetic spectrum.
-However, SGWBs can allow us to reach stages where CMB cannot guide us since gravitational waves can travel freely through the hot plasma of the early universe, which was not transparent to photons.
+It is then very similar to the cosmic microwave background (CMB) from the electromagnetic spectrum.
+However, the SGWB can allow us to study much higher frequencies and, therefore, stages in which the CMB cannot guide us, since GWs could travel freely through the hot plasma of the early universe, while photons not. \\

-Possible early-universe sources emitted gravitational waves in the past.
-These signals are continuously reaching us, coming from all directions.
-Signals from SGWBs are small, and it is challenging to detect them because what arrives in the detector is similar to a noise source.
-Therefore, they can serve as a cosmological history book, which is tricky to decipher.
-Phenomena like inflation, primordial black holes, cosmic strings, and phase transitions are possible cosmic sources.
-These primordial sources are relevant for beyond-Standard-Model theories.
-These theories usually rely on energy scales far beyond what Earth-based experiments can achieve but were reached during the high-temperature stages of the early universe.\footnote{For instance, current accelerators reach center-of-mass energies of the order $\sim 10^{4}$ GeV, which is enough to probe the electroweak phase transition scale, $\sim 100$ GeV.
-Still, it is far below grand-unification scales of order $\sim 10^{16}$ GeV.}
+Notice that SGWB signals are different than the signals detected by LIGO-Virgo (transient signals) in their recent GW observations from binary mergers \cite{LIGOScientific:2016aoc,LIGOScientific:2017vwq}.
+These are transient signals that are very well characterized in time and are produced by the merger of black holes and or neutron stars.
+By contrast, the signals of the SGWB are continuously reaching us, coming from all directions in the sky.
+See Fig.~\ref{fig:LIGO-waves}.

+In these notes, we focus on the spectral properties and sources of the SGWB.
+We refer to the \emph{astrophysical background} as the background produced by astrophysical processes such as compact binary mergers, stellar activities, and bursts, in contrast to the \emph{cosmological background}, which might have been produced by several different types of cosmic sources, some of which are described in more detail in Secs.~\ref{sec:Primordial gravitational waves} and ~\ref{sec:Probing cosmology and BSM physics with the SGWB}.